petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

          _T( "Search" ), _T( MatchCase ), bValue );
    }
 ```
 The macros for integers and strings are similar in structure.
-One deserves special mention: DEFINE{"_"}PERSISTENT{"_"}STRING{"_"}EX allows indexed persistent variables.
+One deserves special mention: DEFINE_PERSISTENT_STRING_EX allows indexed persistent variables.
 After the declaration of

 ```C++
 DEFINE_PERSISTENT_STRING_EX( "Search", Pattern );